arungudelli/angularjswiki/content/en/angular/Angular-decimal-pipe/index.md

 The above approach requires us to inject decimal pipe in constructor.

-Instead of that to we can use `formatNumber()` method to format numbers in component and service files similarly as decimal pipe.
+Instead of that we can use `formatNumber()` method to format numbers in component and service files similarly as decimal pipe.

 We can import `formatNumber()` from `@angular/common` and use it in component file.